tilemill-project/tilemill/_posts/docs/guides/0203-01-01-working-with-terrain-data.md

 [1]: http://www2.jpl.nasa.gov/srtm/
 [2]: http://srtm.csi.cgiar.org/

-We have also processed and combined CGIAR's cleaned up SRTM data and, with their permission, make it available as an Amazon Web Services *Elastic Block Store* (EBS) snapshot.
-If you have an AWS account, you can create an EBS volume from snapshot `snap-1861c070`, attach it to an EC2 instance, and work with it in the cloud instead of downloading hundreds of gigabytes of data.

 #### ASTER

 Aster is another global DEM datasource.
 It has better coverage of the earth's surface than SRTM, and is slightly higher-resolution, but contains more errors than CGIAR's clean SRTM set.
 Errors are usually in the form of spikes or pits, and can be significant.